Puzzlements

 " … no more often than occasionally, please."

 When the annual New Yorker Puzzle Edition arrives, I resign myself to missing my usual reading material that week.
 I won't even look at the offered puzzles because they have always just confused me.
 Likewise, I hop over the New York Times crossword puzzle page.
 I find puzzles puzzling rather than entertaining.
-I consider those who dedicate themselves to Wordle, whatever that is, unfortunates.
+I consider those who dedicate themselves to Wordle, whatever that is, unfortunate.
 The Muse is forever playing solitaire or something on her phone.
 I find even the mention of card games boring.
 I will not submit to playing board games, either, with the very occasional exception of Scrabble.
-I find board games apply named in that they just seem boring.
-Given the choice between sitting quietly in some corner and solving a puzzle, I'll chose sitting quietly in some corner fifty times out of twenty.
+I find board games aptly named in that they seem boring.
+Given a choice between sitting quietly in some corner and solving a puzzle, I'll choose sitting quietly in some corner fifty times out of twenty.

-At some point, my hesitance somehow accumulates critical mass and I get moving.
-I take those first few steps as if I was wearing lead sneakers.
+Eventually, my hesitance somehow accumulates critical mass, and I get moving.
+I take those first few steps as if wearing lead sneakers.
 I shuffle and stumble out of the blocks.
 I might turn around and replace all the equipment I've gathered before retreating to somewhere quiet where I can think through alternate scenarios again.
 I often look as though I'm napping when I'm grappling with some Puzzlement.
 Usually, though, eventually, I get going.
-Once moving, once actually moving forward, patterns emerge and I start seeing how I might manage to Succeed, always painfully, though, never easily.
-I feel wise to avoid Puzzlements, and only ever engage after exhausting most reasonable alternatives.
+Once moving, once moving forward, patterns emerge, and I start seeing how I might manage to Succeed, always painfully, though, never easily.
+I feel wise to avoid Puzzlements and only engage after exhausting most reasonable alternatives.
 I begin once trapped.
 I solve to regain freedom, never to seek entertainment or even satisfaction.
 I only engage in problem-solving when there's no remaining reasonable alternative.

-I usually manage to Succeed, after a fashion.
-I avoid the formal Puzzlements, those promoted as games, because they seem to insist upon single solutions.
+I usually manage to Succeed after a fashion.
+I avoid the formal Puzzlements, those promoted as games because they seem to insist upon single solutions.
 There's only one correct way to assemble a puzzle.
 This convention seems unforgiving.
-Real world Puzzlements might be resolved in a variety of ways.
-Right and proper only rarely ever comes into play.
-My favorite resolution strategy involves just changing the story about the puzzle without ever even setting my mits on it.
-If I can quench my curiosity about the solution, or leach out my desire for resolution, I can comfortably just leave that puzzle sitting unattended, unresolved.
+Real-world Puzzlements might be resolved in a variety of ways.
+Right and proper only rarely ever come into play.
+My favorite resolution strategy involves changing the story about the puzzle without even setting my mits on it.
+If I can quench my curiosity about the solution or leach out my desire for resolution, I can comfortably leave that puzzle unattended, unresolved.
 The Second Order Solution accepts the puzzle as perfect while still in the unopened box.
 It gives away whatever mystery might have accompanied the thing with just enough acceptance that the puzzle's just fine —thank you!— unsolved.

-I admit to feeling a flash of satisfaction on those rare occasions where I manage to resolve some Puzzlement.
-These Successes come rarely, which, to my mind, is precisely as such things should be.
-I would not want a stead diet of rich mysteries.
-They do not set well with me.
-Occasionally, though, I can savor some puzzle, though I seem to require some coercion.
-I simply must be cornered and need to escape.
-These Puzzlements are more inconvenience than entertainment, the hardest work I ever attempt to accomplish.
+I admit to feeling a flash of satisfaction on those rare occasions when I resolve some Puzzlement.
+These Successes rarely come, which is precisely as such things should be.
+I would not want a steady diet of rich mysteries.
+They do not sit well with me.
+Occasionally, though, I can savor some puzzles, though I require some coercion.
+I must be cornered and need to escape.
+These Puzzlements are more inconvenience than entertainment, the most challenging work I ever attempt to accomplish.
 May I never become an accomplished puzzle solver.
 May I retain my blesséd hesitance.
 May solutions ever surprise me, sometimes even delight me, but no more often than occasionally, please.

 ©2023 by David A. Schmaltz - all rights reserved